-In this section, I have listed 3 practical examples related to adding 1 to bash variable.
+In this section, I have listed 3 practical examples related to adding 1 to the bash variable.
 I hope it will help you to build a solid foundation for adding 1 to the bash variable.

-Example 01: Add 1 to a Variable Using “+1” Operator in Bash Script
+1. Add 1 to a Variable Using “+1” Operator in Bash Script

-Here I will show you an example where I will add 1 to a variable using the +1 operator and then I will print the initial value and final value of the variable on the terminal.
-To know more, follow the below steps.
+Here I will show you an example where I will add 1 to a variable using the +1

 #!/bin/bash